hendrik-scholz/resize-base64-promise/README.md

 # resize-base64-promise

 Functions that resize a Base64 image.
-Pass a Base64 string of an image, the maximum width, the maximum height, a success callback, and an error callback to the function.
-The function returns the resized image in the success callback.
+Pass a Base64 string of an image, the maximum width, and the maximum height.

 | Function | Description |
 | ------ | ----------- |